 If I were to guess, I would say that it is because I want to instill in the boys things and activities that I enjoy.
 But why not instill the same things into the girls as well?

-Recently, it was Christine’s turn to take fly fishing lessons with Greg Johnson of GJFlyFishing We met this morning at River Spirit, a cabin rental we manage on the Toccoa River.
+Recently, it was Christine’s turn to take fly fishing lessons with Greg Johnson of GJFlyFishing We met this morning at a cabin rental we managed on the Toccoa River.
 I think this was the first weekend all summer that there have not been guests in the cabin.
 Guests have been telling me that the fishing is great here for trout, and we went to check it out.

 Greg gave us a half-day training session, starting out teaching us about the life cycles of insects, reading the river and understanding how the water movement effects where the fish will be and other basics which you need to know, but have little with casting a line.